AnyCoffeeMilk/texas_holdem/README.md

 Add responsive effect to the buttons.
 Gattered some icon for after use.

+### Day 5
+Icon implement (including using useMemo to optimize loading performance).
+Style update (icluding design of cards, borders and paddings).
+New font update.
+More button click response.

 ## Getting Started

 First, run the development server: